 As an OLA, the tasks I complete each day vary throughout the teaching period.
-Before the teaching period starts I complete unit checks to ensure modules and unit readings are accessible and accurate.
+Before the teaching period starts I complete subject checks to ensure modules and subject readings are accessible and accurate.
 Once teaching begins, I post weekly announcements and reminders about assessment tasks and initiate discussion board conversations with students.
 I respond to and engage with students’ comments on the discussion boards each day and assist with any queries or concerns about coursework.
 I also manage extension requests and work with students through their circumstances.
 Once assessments are due, I am involved in marking and releasing grades to students.

 What is your favourite part of your role?
 What are the challenges?

-I enjoy helping students navigate their course content, assisting with the overall management of their studies and watching their progress as they complete their units.
+I enjoy helping students navigate their course content, assisting with the overall management of their studies and watching their progress as they complete their subjects.
 There are also challenges that come with teaching online, such as not meeting my students physically and trying to generate engaging virtual discussion during slower periods.
 I value these challenges as I believe students should discuss content and engage with their OLAs and peers to get the most out of their learning.

 What can you help students with that they might not know about?

 OLAs are able and happy to help students comprehend their course content beyond what’s written in their online modules.
 I encourage students to reach out and ask questions about any content or assessment criteria they might find confusing.
 I have taught in both an online and on-campus setting and have been able to assist students with their coursework at the same level in both environments.

 Is there a student experience that stands out to you?